wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

-# Work with the Micro Integrator Runtime in Choreo
+# Work with the Micro Integrator Runtime in {{ product_name }}

 [WSO2 Micro Integrator (WSO2 MI)](https://mi.docs.wso2.com/en/latest/) is a lightweight, high-performance integration runtime.
 It allows you to run integrations developed with WSO2 Synapse.

-The topics on this page walk you through the key aspects you need to understand to use the WSO2 MI runtime effectively in Choreo.
+The topics on this page walk you through the key aspects you need to understand to use the WSO2 MI runtime effectively in {{ product_name }}.

 ## Integration types

-Choreo supports creating the following component types using WSO2 MI integrations that cater to different use cases and requirements.
+{{ product_name }} supports creating the following component types using WSO2 MI integrations that cater to different use cases and requirements.
 Each integration type serves a specific purpose.
 Therefore, it is essential to understand their differences to easily choose the most appropriate integration for your use case.

 - **Service**: Exposes an integration as an API via HTTP, making it possible to create a RESTful interface for your integration service such as [data services](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/data-services/creating-data-services/).
 This type is ideal for scenarios where you need to provide an API for external systems or clients to interact with your integration.
 - **Event Handler**: Triggers an integration based on external events such as messages arriving on a queue or updates in a database.
 This type is well-suited for implementing event-driven architectures or responding to changes in your system's environment.